Summary

 Computer Use (March 2026)

-- Open and interact with desktop applications — word processors, spreadsheets, presentation software, email clients
+- Open and interact with desktop applications: word processors, spreadsheets, presentation software, email clients

-- Navigate web browsers — search the web, log into services, fill out forms, download files
+- Navigate web browsers: search the web, log into services, fill out forms, download files

 Local File Access

-Task Dispatch from Phone
+Task Dispatch from a Phone

 Scheduled Tasks